AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

 Next, you will need to set certain conda settings and install a few packages that will allow you to contribute to OpenScPCA in general.

 1. [Open a terminal (command line prompt)](../../software-platforms/general-tools/using-the-terminal.md) to interact with conda.
+    - We recommend opening a [terminal from GitKraken](../../software-platforms/general-tools/using-the-terminal.md#gitkraken) since you'll need to run some of these steps from the `OpenScPCA-analysis` folder.

 1. Copy and paste the following code into the terminal, and hit enter.
 These commands will set the [recommended channels](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html) conda should use to search for software.